FIWARE/catalogue/README.md

 The following is a list of additional Generic Enablers under incubation within the core context management chapter:

--   The [QuantumLeap](https://github.com/smartsdk/ngsi-timeseries-api/) Generic Enabler supports the storage of NGSI data into a time series database (CrateDB and Timescale)
+-   The [QuantumLeap](https://github.com/smartsdk/ngsi-timeseries-api/) Generic Enabler supports the storage of context data into a time series database (CrateDB and Timescale)